 Clinical practice units

-Western’s CPUs are designed to simulate a contemporary hospital ward setting.
-They all contain teaching and practice rooms, a simulation room and a control room.
+Western’s CPUs are designed to simulate a modern hospital ward setting.
+They are equipped with contemporary clinical simulation technology to support your learning.

 Apply now and start your unlimited journey.

 Other study options

 Looking to upskill, pursue a new career or challenge yourself by learning something new?
 Our online short courses will give you the skills and knowledge to take the next step in your career – or give you the academic credit to pursure futher study in a relevant area.

 To find out more about Online Short Courses offered at Western, please attend our Online Short Courses Information Session on Wednesday 22 September at 5pm.

 *The tuition fees quoted above are the fees for the normal full-time study load of the course (80 credit points) per annum.
 International students will be subject to a variable fee regime; i.e. enrolled students will be required to pay fees during their course based on the approved fee for each calendar year.
 Fee changes (if any) will occur at 1 January each calendar year.
 Students who extend their course past the normal finish date of the course will be required to pay additional fees based on the prevailing fee level.
 Western Sydney University is a multi-campus institution.
 The University reserves the right to alter the location of its courses between campuses and other locations as necessary.
 Students should be aware of the possibility of change of location for the whole or part of courses for which they enrol and should plan for the need to travel between Western Sydney campuses.